12 Ways To Unleash Your Inner Courage

 ~ Ross Perot ~

 11. Simply decide that no matter what, worry will no longer get in your way.
-Do what needs to be done, even if you appear to be concerned for some reason.
-Act regardless of your reservations.
-You do not have to wait until the anxiety subsides.
-As Susan Jeffery’s e-book suggests, “Feel The Fear And Do It Anyway.”
+Complete the necessary tasks, even if you seem apprehensive for some reason.
+Proceed with your actions despite any reservations.
+You don’t have to wait for the anxiety to diminish, as suggested in Susan Jeffers’ book, “Feel the Fear and Do It Anyway.”